-In 2001, Petronilla gained a Master’s Degree in Voice Studies at the Central School of Speech and Drama.
-She has taught voice and acting at the leading drama schools in London; Mountview Theatre Academy, Royal Central School of Speech and Drama and East 15 Acting School (Essex University).
-She has also taught voice and acting at Bath Spa University, Bristol University and University of the West of England.
-Petronilla has taught at the AUB since 2006.
+In 2001, Petronilla gained a Master’s Degree in Voice Studies at the Royal Central School of Speech and Drama, and a PhD in Arts Education from Warwick University (2015).
+She has taught at Mountview Theatre Academy, Royal Central School of Speech and Drama and East 15 Acting School, Bath Spa University, Bristol University and University of the West of England.
+Petronilla has taught Voice and Acting at the AUB since 2006.

 - British Dysleixa Association (2016–2017)